The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 Once the action is configured:

-- Click Add action to save it.
+- Click Add action to save a new action, or Update action when editing an existing one.

 - Click Next to continue creating your agent.